Suspects sought after 75-year-old Uber driver viciously beaten in Dorchester

 “Just pain and desperation in his eyes,” she said.

-Emily says her father’s Uber account shows Tuesday night he was headed to Codman Square in Dorchester when the ride was canceled.
-Police told 7News they got a call about a carjacking at around midnight that night at Washington and Dunlap streets.
-Emily says his car was found down the street from where the attack happened.
+Her father’s Uber account shows Tuesday night he was headed to Codman Square in Dorchester when the ride was canceled, according to Miller.
+Police told 7News they got a call about a carjacking around midnight that night at Washington and Dunlap streets.
+Miller said his car was found down the street from where the attack happened.

-Getting answers from Henry Miller has been difficult — he doesn’t remember what happened.
-After this attack, they’ve had to set up notes in his hospital room so he can remember what day it is.
+Getting answers from Henry Miller has been difficult because he doesn’t remember what happened.
+After this attack, they’ve had to set up notes in his hospital room so he can remember what day it is, Miller said.

 She’s pleading for help now to find out who is responsible.